ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         This will avoid deep nesting of condition evaluation (i.e. avoid condition loops, stack overflows, etc).

-    -   A Condition Clause field matches when the `<match-type>` algorthm matches a corresponding Passport Visa Object’s field in the Passport.
+    -   A Condition Clause field matches when the `<match-type>` algorithm matches a corresponding Passport Visa Object’s field in the Passport.

     -   [Passport Visa Fields](#passport-visa-fields) that are not specified